Skip to main content

 Licensing Agreement (UK)

-License intellectual property rights in England and Wales with this comprehensive Licensing Agreement.
+License intellectual property rights in England and Wales with this detailed Licensing Agreement.
 Drafted in accordance with the Copyright, Designs and Patents Act 1988, the Trade Marks Act 1994, the Patents Act 1977, and general English contract law.
 Covers the grant of exclusive, sole, or non-exclusive licences for copyright, trade marks, patents, or know-how; territory; licence fee or royalties; quality control; sub-licensing; IP ownership and protection; confidentiality; warranties; and termination.
 Suitable for software, brand, patent, and content licensing arrangements.